Database Visibility provides metrics on the performance of your database and helps troubleshoot performance-related issues.

 AppDynamics Database Visibility consists of four main components:

-A database agent running on a typical machine with 16 GB of memory can monitor about 25 database instances.
-On larger machines, a database agent can monitor up to 200 database instances.
-To monitor more than 100 database instances, increase the initially allocated heap size for the Database Agent JVM.
+A database agent running on a typical machine with 16 GB of memory can monitor about 25 databases.
+On larger machines, a database agent can monitor up to 200 databases.
+To monitor more than 100 databases, increase the initially allocated heap size for the Database Agent JVM.
 See Database Visibility Supported Environments

-The Controller is the central interface where you can see all your database instance and database server performance metrics.
+The Controller is the central interface where you can see all your database instances and database server performance metrics.